JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

 varying types of network architectures, optimizations, and losses that attempt to solve the optical flow problem in computer vision.

-Unsupervised CNNs
+Unsupervised convolutional neural networks
 '''''''''''''''''

-Unsupervised or self-supervised CNNs only rely on the data, relaxing the necessity for ground truth time shifts.
+Unsupervised or self-supervised convolutional neural networks only rely on the data, relaxing the necessity for ground truth time shifts.
 In (Meister, Hur, and Roth 2018) the FlowNet architecture is reformulated into an unsupervised optical flow estimator with bidirectional census loss called UnFlow.
 The UnFlow